 Based on our response analysis above, we determine that many of the stressors created by the research activities would result in minor behavioral responses by individual sea turtles.
 The presence and sounds created by vessels, manned and unmanned aircraft, underwater tracking vehicles, acoustic sensor devices may not elicit any identifiable behavioral or physiological response.
-If a response is elicited, the response would probably be a turtle swimming or diving away from the stressor.
+If a response is elicited, as in acoustic-based research, the response would be a turtle swimming or diving away from the stressor and the long-term impact would be minimal.
 This level of response would be temporary and not lead to a reduction in fitness of an individual sea turtle.
 Capture of turtles could result in behaviors indicative of avoidance or attempts to escape as well as physiological stress response.
 With the rare exception of mortality (discussed below) that could occur in non-selective capture gears, we do not expect that individual turtles would experience more than short-term stress and temporary physiological changes during capture and subsequent holding and handling.
 Based on previous researcher reports, there is some small risk that trawl captured sea turtles will be comatose upon capture.
 However, given the extensive mitigation measures and protocols in place for handling and resuscitating compromised sea turtles, we anticipate that, with the very rare exception of mortality that may occur (discussed above), compromised trawl captured sea turtles will be successfully rehabilitated prior to release.